uuuuujin63/uuuuujin63/README.md

 - 🔭 I’m studied Computer Engineering.
 - 📝 I regularly solve problems on [my blog](https://jainn.tistory.com).
 - 🌱 I was educated at the SSAFY
+- 💬 I'm working as a developer at Samsung Electronics

 <br/>